JGiubardo/Looper/README.md

 If track.mp3 is a valid .mp3 file, then Looper will find as good a loop point as it can, and will output those loop points to the terminal.

-If `all` is used instead of a filename, it will run on every .mp3 in the directory
+If no filename is given, or if `all` is used instead of a filename, it will run on every .mp3 in the directory.

 ## Limitations
 At this point, Looper only supports .mp3 files.